Mount St. Mary’s University

 Race and/or ethnicity unknown: 1%

-Faculty teach in small classes that favor discussion, fast feedback, and iterative work.
-Science labs, simulation suites, and communication studios are used to connect theory with practice, and students are asked to improve work until it stands up to external expectations.
+Mentorship runs alongside coursework.
+Professors help students scope research questions, refine portfolios, and link assignments to community partners or clients.
+Science labs, simulation suites, and communication studios are used to connect theory with practice, and students are aided in improving their work until it stands up to external expectations.
 The emphasis falls on both understanding and execution.

 Student life gathers momentum through residence life, faith and service opportunities, music and arts, and a full slate of organizations.
 The National Shrine Grotto provides a distinctive place for reflection, while the trails and vistas of the Catoctins encourage time outdoors.
 Nearby Frederick adds internships, arts, and food to the weekly mix.